Marketplace overview

 Keep your initial search query simple

 • Focus on 1-2 keywords.
-These can relate to names, descriptions, IDs, or broad categories such as Google audience segments, domains or apps, content verticals, or content genres.
+These can relate to names, descriptions, IDs, or broad categories such as Google audience segments, sites or apps, content categories, or content genres.

 • Avoid using multiple categories in a single search query.